crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 There are many ways to install this extension on a local Magento 2 environment.

+We are using [DDEV-Local](https://ddev.readthedocs.io/en/stable/) because it is quite simple to use and customize.

+You may use your own local stack, but we provide here some useful tools that depends on DDEV.

 ### DDEV-Local setup

-For a quick start, you can use [DDEV-Local](https://ddev.readthedocs.io/en/stable/) and follow the below steps.
+For a quick start, follow the below steps.

 _We will suppose that you want to test on a Magento 2.4.3 instance.
 Change the version number if you prefer another release._